Advice from GRFP Panel Reviewers

 - Demonstrate cross-cultural competency and your potential to work on international research teams of the

 future.
-For example, discuss what you learned from international travel (e.g., where you went, what you did,
+For example, discuss what you learned from study abroad or international travel (e.g., where you went, what you did,

 what you learned).
 Or explain how you have worked alongside international faculty and/or students and